Community

 Might make your shift (the way you look at it)

 For nearly two decades, Hardly Strictly Bluegrass has created a place and a community where people gather in October to share the special magic, love, and joy that only music brings.
-We believe this positive force, paired with concerted effort towards racial justice, has power to repair the wounds, pains, fears and fractures that divide us.
+We believe this positive force, paired with a concerted effort toward racial justice, has the power to repair the wounds, pains, fears, and fractures that divide us.